 Backpack Exchange

-Backpack Exchange holds a VARA VASP license in Dubai and operates one of the broadest regulatory footprints among crypto exchanges globally.
+Backpack Exchange is a globally operating crypto exchange with one of the broadest regulatory footprints in the industry.
+In the UAE, virtual asset exchange services are provided to UAE users under VARA licensed entity.
 In 2025, Backpack acquired FTX EU for $32.7 million, gaining a MiFID II license through CySEC in Europe.
 The exchange is headquartered in Tokyo, became a JVCEA Type 2 member in December 2024, and is registered as a Money Services Business with FinCEN in the US.

 By early 2026, cumulative trading volume approached $400 billion with daily volume regularly exceeding $1 billion.
 The platform serves users in 150+ countries.
 Solana-native infrastructure means deposits and withdrawals settle in seconds rather than minutes.